Foundation Models for Image Search: Enhancing Efficiency and Accuracy

 What is a foundation model in AI?

-A foundation model, also known as a base model, is a substantial machine learning (ML) model that undergoes extensive training on an extensive dataset, typically through self-supervised or semi-supervised learning.
+A foundation model, also known as a base model, is a substantial machine learning (ML) model that undergoes extensive training on a comprehensive dataset, typically through self-supervised or semi-supervised learning.

 This training process enables the model to be flexible and applicable to a diverse set of following tasks.